ebullient/obsidian-theme-ebullientworks/README.md

 ![](images/table-styles.png)

-Use document-specific css classes to constrain table content to the width of the pane:
+To constrain table content to the width of the pane, use:

-For Preview or Live Preview, use:
 ```
 ---
 cssclass: force-wrap
 ---
 ```

-To prevent column headers from wrapping:
+To prevent column headers from wrapping, use:

-For Preview or Live Preview, use:
 ```
 ---
 cssclass: word-wrap